-Grades 10-11-12, Prerequisites: Successful completion of 223-BIOLOGY and 513-ALGEBRA I with a grade of C+ and Successful completion of or concurrent enrollment in GEOMETRY or higher math.
-Teacher recommendation is required to take 237-CHEMISTRY as a sophomore.
+Grades 10-11-12, Prerequisites: Successful completion of 223-BIOLOGY and 513-ALGEBRA I with a grade of C+ or Successful completion of/or concurrent enrollment in GEOMETRY or higher math.
+Biology Teacher recommendation is required to take 237-CHEMISTRY as a sophomore.

 Chemistry is the study of matter, its composition, the changes it undergoes, and its relationship with energy.
-This course assists students in developing critical thinking and problem solving skills that can be used not only in Chemistry, but also in everyday life.
+This course assists students in developing critical thinking and problem solving skills that are used in Chemistry, and everyday life.
 Topics studied include atomic structure and electron configuration, chemical formulas and reactions, stoichiometry, gasses and solutions, acid-base reactions, and/or organic and biochemistry.
 This course includes laboratory activities.
-Students are required to submit laboratory reports.
+Students are required to submit laboratory reports and must have a scientific calculator, and knowledge of how to use it when problem solving.

-GENERAL ANATOMY & PHYSIOLOGY (Weighted Grading Scale) 1.0 Credit/ Yearlong Course (4.0 Dual College Credits) Grades 11-12, Prerequisites: Grade of B+ or better in 223- Biology, and B+ or better in 237-Chemistry

-FEE: \$0.00 MPTC waives all course costs for SMSA students.
+241 GENERAL ANATOMY & PHYSIOLOGY (Weighted Grading Scale) 1.0 Credit/ Yearlong Course (4.0 Dual College Credits) Grades 11-12, Prerequisites: Grade of B+ or better in 223- Biology, and B+ or better in 237-Chemistry FEE: \$0.00 MPTC waives tuition for SMSA students.

 This is course is #10-806-177 General Anatomy & Physiology in the MPTC curriculum.
 This course is offered on campus at SMSA.
 The course examines basic concepts of human anatomy and physiology as they relate to health sciences.
 Using a body systems approach, the course emphasizes the interrelationships between structure and function at the gross and microscopic levels of organization of the entire human body.
 A variety of laboratory activities are provided including dissection.
-The major dissection of a mammal is required for all students enrolled in this course.
 The course also includes information on medical terminology, diseases of the human body, medical technology and health field careers.
 This course is highly pertinent for students interested in learning about the human body and occupations in the health field.